Camberwick Green, Trumpton and Chigley

 Water was rarely shown.
 Fire even less.
 Hence the watery bias that follows ...

-Both elements are a nightmare to do using frame-by-frame stopmotion animation.
+Both elements are almost impossible to replicate faithfully when using frame-by-frame stop motion animation.

 And all perfectly logical if you sit down and think about it.

-So it's no surprise that such things were simply avoided as much as possible.
+So it's no surprise that such things were simply avoided wherever possible.

 Why bother at all ?